russmatney/bosco-reprocess-event-assets/README.md

 This AWS Lambda function:

 - Requires `srcBucket` and `prefix` as params
-- Filters files to be scaled or converted to .mp4s by suffix and extension
+- Builds a list of the 'raw' (unprocessed) gifs or jpgs in the bucket
-- If a scaled or converted file already exists, it will not be re-scaled or re-converted unless the `forceRescale` or `forceReconvert` param is passed as true
+- Checks for a sibling .mp4, _180.gif, _400.gif file
-- Invokes `gif-to-mp4` for .gif files - builds destination keys
+- Invokes `gif-to-mp4` for .gif files if no .mp4 exists OR if `forceReconvert` is set to true
-- Invokes `scale-asset` for .gif or .jpg files - builds destination keys, sets the res at 180 and 400.
+- Invokes `scale-asset` for .gif or .jpg files if no _180/_400 exists OR if `forceRescale` is set to true

 ##Overview